Tuition and Fees

 What’s covered: Test oversight, administration and recording

-Who pays: All students living in a residence hall are required to purchase a meal plan, with the exception of graduate students and residents in the Sustainable Village.
-UAF also offers meal plans to students not living on campus.
-For more information on meal plan options and plan details please review the Dining Services program terms and conditions.
+Who pays: All students living in residence halls and Cutler Apartments are required to purchase a meal plan, with the exception of graduate students.
+UAF also offers meal plans to commuter students, including residents of family housing and students living off campus.
+Students who do not live on campus but are interested in purchasing a meal plan can contact Dining Services at 907-474-6661 or email@example.com.
+Please review your dining contract for more details.
 All prices are per semester.

 New Student Orientation